Pheonix55/Pheonix55/README.md

-- 👋 Hi, I’m Mohammad ALi-bin-abdul raheem
+- 👋 Hi, I’m Mohammad ALi
-- 👀 I’m a Gamer
+- 👀 Flutter intern
-- 🌱 I’m currently doing Software Engeeniring
+- 🌱 Software Engineer

 <!---
 Pheonix55/Pheonix55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.